Getting rid of DoorDash came with a dirty trick

 A restaurant may have “common law” rights to demand Door Dash, or anyone else, using its name stop the practice.
 Google also may have exposure for allowing the offending ads.

-Reaching out to Door Dash by snail mail at its corporate office (see address on this page) probably bypasses the miserable customer service getting the attention of someone who says, “Hey we’ve been sued, and we want to avoid that.”
-And if it doesn’t it creates an easier lawsuit for the lawyer.
+Reaching out to Door Dash by snail mail, certified return receipt requested, at its corporate office (see address on this page) probably bypasses the miserable customer service getting the attention of someone who says, “Hey we’ve been sued, and we want to avoid that.”
+If nothing else it creates a paper trail if a lawyer is needed later on.